compromise-evident/semiprime-training-data/README.md

 Testing-data is the same but of unique semiprimes.
-For example, if this was testing-data, your model cracked RSA if it can classify every string by the preceding label digit.
+For example, if this was testing-data, your model cracked RSA if it can classify every string under the preceding label digit.
 Want evidence that these are are semiprimes?
 Go to wolframalpha.com and say
 "factor 1415020064050850383861594463040864050023".